ashish-augustine/train-booking-microservices/README.md

-This is a microservices application for booking train tickets. <br/> This involves several components including: Eureka Service Discovery, API Gateway, User Service, Train Service, Booking Service, Payment Service, Redis caching, Kafka messaging, JWT Security, React Frontend, and Docker containerization.
+This is a Spring Boot application for booking the train tickets. <br/> The app uses Spring Boot Microserices in the backend and React in the front end. <br/>

+This involves several components including: Eureka Service Discovery, API Gateway, User Service, Train Service, Booking Service, Payment Service, Redis caching, Kafka messaging, JWT Security, React Frontend, and Docker containerization.